Jenico Dartasso: His service with the House of Lancaster

 He accompanied Richard II on his ill-fated return to England in 1399, and as Richard's enemies moved to depose him, Jenico, who was known to be one of the King's staunchest supporters, was arrested at Chester.
-After Richard's forced abdication, and his death early in 1400, given Jenico's record of loyalty to the late King the new regime might have been expected to result in his being executed out of hand, which was the fate of several of Richard's closest advisers.
+After Richard's forced abdication, and his death early in 1400, given Jenico's record of loyalty to the late King, the new regime might have been expected to execute him for treason, as was the fate of several of Richard's advisers.
 D'Artois did not help his case by stubbornly continuing to wear Richard's livery (insignia).
 However, he had several influential friends in the new regime who pleaded for clemency on his behalf.
 The new King Henry IV clearly valued Jenico for his military ability (they had, of course, served together with the Teutonic Knights in Lithuania).
 His loyalty to Richard was not held against him, and he received a royal pardon.
+In 1407 he was released from repayment of all debts owed to the Crown.

 He served in the large English army which invaded Scotland in August 1400.
 This army was led by the King in person: Henry IV hoped to take advantage of the serious political divisions in Scotland to persuade the aged and infirm King Robert III of Scotland to acknowledge the King of England as his feudal overlord, a claim which the English Crown had revived periodically over the centuries, but which the Scots had always rejected.
 It is unlikely that Jenico's military skills were needed during the campaign, as the Scots army prudently refused to give battle, and Henry, who was anxious to maintain the image of a benevolent overlord, gave strict orders that there should be no looting or pillaging.
 After a fortnight the English army withdrew from Scotland, having accomplished nothing.